Skip to content

 Purpose "When did X change?
 Why did we decide Y?"
 "What's the plan?
 What's left to do?"

-JOURNAL entries are the raw work log — what you did, what broke, what you decided, all in one place per day.
+Journal entries are the raw work log — what you did, what broke, what you decided, all in one place per day.

-PLANS define structured projects with context and steps.
+Plans define structured projects with context and steps.
 They graduate through active/completed/ as work progresses.

 They complement each other: working on a plan generates journal entries, and journal entries feed into plan updates.
 Templates cross-reference both directions.